Florina: History

-Florina and its inhabitants greatly contributed to the Macedonian Struggle.
-Prominent leaders included Nikolaos Pyrzas, and Petros Chatzitasis.
+Several inhabitants from Florina participated in the Macedonian Struggle on the Greek side and included prominent leaders such as Nikolaos Pyrzas, and Petros Chatzitasis.
 In the late Ottoman period the area surrounding Florina supported the Internal Macedonian Revolutionary Organization (IMRO) who fought against the Ottomans.
 During the Macedonian Struggle the Greek makedonomachoi gained significant advantage towards the Bulgarian Exarchists within 10 months in 1905 and extended their zone of control in various regions of western Macedonia including the plains north and south of Florina.
-In 1912 came under the control of the Greek forces as a result of the Ottoman defeat in the First Balkan War.
-The town was again in the firing line during World War I, during which it was occupied by Bulgaria, and during the Axis Occupation in World War II, when the town became a centre of Slavic separatism.